soniloi/impostor/README.md

 ```
 @guess <nick>
 ```
 Players can guess as many times as they like.
-Score is kept for a given run of the bot.
 To see some information on scores, type:
 ```
 @score
 @score <player-nick>
 ```
 The first prints high scores.
 The second prints the score for a given player.
 Note that the player nick set is entirely separate from the user nick set.
+Like user statistics, player scores are persisted, by default to a file called ``players.p``.

 It is also possible to request hints:
 ```